-However, there is a downside to this type of rider and it makes for great consideration – when the rider is added on to a regular term life insurance policy, the cost of premiums will jump significantly.
+However, there is a downside to this type of rider, and it makes for great consideration – when the rider is added to a regular term life insurance policy, the cost of premiums will jump significantly.

 Therefore, it’s fair to say that we are looking at a cost/benefit assessment where both sides have to be weighed and considered before a decision can be made.

 In truth, you are always best off talking to a professional in these circumstances because you will need someone who can assess your unique situation and find the best solution moving forward.